briannzhou/briannzhou/README.md

 My current research explores AI alignment in public sector applications, advised by Dr. Arvind Narayanan and funded by Anthropic.
 I previously researched computer vision for 2D quantum materials, advised by Dr. Olga Russakovsky.

-I also love hiking, lifting, Chinese food, cooking, and string instruments.
-My best lift total is 1005 lbs, I help run a pop-up restaurant on campus, and I've played violin for 16 years.
-At Princeton, I was also the battalion commander of the region's Army ROTC program and graduated Air Assault School at Fort Campbell. </p>
+I also love hiking, lifting, Chinese food, and cooking.
+My best lift total is 1005 lbs, and I help run a pop-up restaurant on campus.
+At Princeton, I led the region's Army ROTC program and graduated Air Assault at Fort Campbell. </p>